 Scattering of light

 Figure (1): emitted rays of light after scattering.
-The emitted rays are completely polarised light, partially polarised light and completely unpolarized light depending upon the direction of emitted radiation
+The emitted rays are completely polarised light, partially polarised light, and completely unpolarised light, depending upon the direction of the emitted radiation

 - The emitted rays of light which are parallel to the direction/orientation of original rays are completely unpolarised.